binyuea/binyuea.github.io/about.md

-I got 3rd prize in Electronic Design when I was a freshman, the 3rd prize is usually for people who joined this game.
-So, it's not a good result.
+I got 3rd prize in Electronic Design when I was a freshman,
-But you can see, when we were junior, we got some great results.
+But we got some TOP 1 results when we were junior.
+And I am the team leader.

 So, maybe I am not the best one at first.
 But I will certainly perform much better.